maydayv7/dotfiles/README.md

 <pre><code>nix build gitlab:maydayv7/dotfiles#installMedia.<b><i>VARIANT</i></b>.config.system.build.isoImage</code></pre>

 #### Partition Scheme
-*Note that the `nixos-install-device` script automatically creates and labels all the required partitions, so it is recommended that only the partition table on the disk be created and have enough free space*
+*Note that the `nixos install` script automatically creates and labels all the required partitions, so it is recommended that only the partition table on the disk be created and have enough free space*

 | Name           | Label  | Format     | Size (minimum) |
 | :------------- | :----: | :--------: | :------------: |